Sesame Place responds to allegation that character ignored two Black children

 Sesame Place said the performer was not directing the "no" gesture at any specific person, but said was a response to someone asking them to hold their baby for a photo, which is not permitted.
 "The Rosita character did not intentionally ignore the girls and is devastated by the misunderstanding," the statement reads.

+Brown, however, said Wednesday that it wasn't just a misunderstanding.
+"No, standing next to me there wasn't anyone asking them to hold a child or take a photo," she said.

-The park said it has spoken with the family and apologized and invited them back to meet the characters.
+The park on Tuesday said it has spoken with the family and apologized and invited them back to meet the characters.

+But Brown's lawyer, B'Ivory Lamarr, told CBS News on Wednesday that the park would need to do "a couple things" to resolve the incident, "the first being a formal apology that we believe is authentic and genuine."

+The Sesame Workshop, the nonprofit behind the television show "Sesame Street," said in a statement that what the children experienced is unacceptable and it has reached out to the park, which is a licensed partner.
+The theme park is owned and operated by SeaWorld Parks and Entertainment.

 for more features.